BlackDawg121/SDP-Project/README.md

 # SDP Project

 This will be the stage-two evaluation of the SDP on Open Source Tools.
-This document contains the details of the same.
-This project is group based, i.e. you will be working in groups.
+This document contains the details to complete your stage-two project successfully.
+This project prerequisites you to form groups, i.e. you will be working in groups.
 The project is designed in such a manner that, you will revise all the content that you've learnt during the 3 sessions and much more if you are willing to.

 ## The Basics

-This will be a group based project.
 The project shall focus on key areas of the SDP sessions namely:

 -   Python
 -   HTML